 Monitoring birds is an essential part of protecting them.
 But tracking the health of the world’s 10,000 bird species is an immense challenge.
 That’s where you come in.

 Scientists need hundreds of thousands of people to report what they’re seeing in backyards, neighborhoods, and wild places around the world.
-No matter what aspect of birdwatching you love most, there’s a citizen-science (community science) project that needs you.
+No matter what aspect of birdwatching you love most, there’s a participatory-science (community science or citizen science) project that needs you.

 Whether you want to participate once a year or once a day, here are a few of our favorite projects to get involved with: